saharafathelbab/Javascript30/README.md

 #### Type Ahead

 Following tutorial - fetched data from json file and used regex expresions to change the way certain data appeared to the user as well as addEvenListener event.

+#### Array Cardio Day 2

+Following tutorial using .some, .every, .find, .findIndex.